Coding-with-Callie/coding-with-callie-website/README.md

 * In the pgAdmin browser panel expand the "Servers" node
 * Right-click on the server instance and click "Connect"
 * Right-click on the "Databases" node and select "Create" > "Database"
-* In the "Database" field enter the name of your new database (eg. cwc_website)
+* In the "Database" field enter the name of your new database (e.g. cwc_website)
 * Leave other settings as default and click "Save"
 <p>&nbsp;</p>